HELPING VETERANS RECOVER

-Returning war veterans may face a multitude of physical and mental challenges.
+Veterans may face a multitude of physical and mental challenges.
 Veterans’ families are often unprepared to deal with a family member who may experience pain, nightmares, feelings of detachment, irritability, trouble concentrating, and sleeplessness.
-These are some of the symptoms of Post Traumatic Stress (PTS).
+These are some of the symptoms of Post Traumatic Stress Disorder (PTSD).

 “Tears of a Warrior: A Family’s Story of Combat and Living with PTSD” is a patriotic book written about soldiers who are called to duty in service of their country.
 It is a story of courage, valor, and life-long sacrifice.
 Long after the cries of battle have ended, many warriors return home to face a multitude of physical and mental challenges.